Bulletin No.: 2019-01

 Housing Assistance for Veterans (HAVEN) is a unique housing program designed to provide grants to households of veterans or active service members who were disabled as a result of an injury during their active military service since the tragic events of September 11, 2001.
 The program is designed to support necessary home modifications/rehabilitation.

 HAVEN grant recipients must have a member of the household who qualifies as disabled by the Veteran's Administration, a branch of the U.S. Military, the federal government or another acceptable source.
 Alternatively, the funds may be awarded for home repairs/rehabilitation to Gold Star Families which have lost an immediate family member through his or her military service since September 11, 2001.
 Under HAVEN, the Bank grants recipients up to $10,000 toward the modification/rehabilitation of a qualifying property located anywhere in the United States.
 The Bank made available $300,000 in HAVEN funds beginning

 January 2, 2019.

 Partnership Grant Program (PGP)

 The Partnership Grant Program (PGP) provides funding for the operational needs of community-based organizations (CBOs), which are comprised of nonprofit organizations involved in affordable housing, local community development funds and small business technical assistance providers within the District.
 The Bank partners with its members by matching at a 3:1 ratio the contributions made by members to eligible CBOs.
-The Bank has allocated $300,000 in PGP funds for 2018.
-PGP applications will be available online beginning May 21, 2018 and will be due on June 21, 2018.
+The lifetime PGP funds limitation on CBOs participating in the PGP has been raised from $36,000 to $60,000.
+This will enable previously funded CBOs to apply for PGP assistance again.
+The Bank has allocated $300,000 in PGP funds for 2019.
+PGP applications will be available online beginning

 How to Apply